Learning About High Cholesterol in Children

 How is high cholesterol treated?

-- Treatment includes doing the same things you do to prevent high cholesterol.
-Your doctor may ask that your child eat healthy foods, lose extra weight, and be more active.
-Work with your doctor or a dietitian to make diet changes so that your child can get proper nutrition while trying to lower cholesterol.
+• Treatment includes eating healthy foods, staying at a weight that's healthy for your child, and being more active.
+Work with your child's doctor or a dietitian to make a healthy eating plan your child can follow while trying to lower cholesterol.

-- Less often, medicines, such as a statin, may be used to help lower cholesterol levels.
+• Treatment may also include medicine.
 If this is true for your child, have your child take medicines exactly as prescribed.
 Call your doctor if you think your child is having a problem with the medicine.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.